Skip to main content

 Passengers

-Same rule as any other passenger — you were in the car, not driving.
-Your claim is against the rideshare vehicle's CTP regardless of fault.
-Platform contingent insurance often adds extra cover on top.
-We pursue both where both apply.
+Same as any passenger — you were in the car, not driving it.
+Your claim runs on the rideshare car's insurance regardless of fault, and platform insurance often adds another layer on top.
+We work both where they apply.

-Standard CTP statutory benefits, plus the bits specific to gig work and platform insurance layers.
+The main pieces, plus the extra bits specific to gig work and platform insurance.

 01